HetalK4/ETL_Extract_HetalKumbharana/README.md

 - Follow the notebooks in order (`etl_extract.ipynb` -> `etl_load.ipynb`)
 - Verify the outputs by checking 'loaded_data/' folders.

-- *Where does the data come from?* The data is simulated in Python to generate mitai sales for an Indian Sweet Shop.
+### 6. Where does the data come from?

+ The data is simulated in Python to generate mitai sales for an Indian Sweet Shop.

 Hetal Kumbharana